BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 Guarantees and Product Warranties

 The Company records a liability for potential warranty claims in cost of sales at the time of sale.
 The amount of the liability is based on the trend in the historical ratio of claims to sales, the historical length of time between the sale and resulting warranty claim, new product introductions and other factors.
 The products sold are generally covered by a warranty for a period of one year.
 In the event the Company determines that its current or future product repair and replacement costs exceed its estimates, an adjustment to these reserves would be charged to earnings in the period such determination is made.
-For the three months ended September 30, 2021 and the year ended December 31, 2020, the Company experienced returns of approximately 1% to 3% of materials included in the cost of sales.
-As of September 30, 2021 and December 31, 2020, the Company recorded warranty liabilities in the amount of $17,551 and $45,328, respectively, using this experience factor range.
+For the years ended December 31, 2021 and 2020, the Company experienced returns of approximately 1% to 3% of material’s included in cost of sales, respectively.
+As of December 31, 2021 and 2020, the Company recorded warranty liabilities in the amount of $46,650 and $45,328, respectively, using this experience factor range.

-Product warranties for the nine months ended September 30, 2021 and the year ended December 31, 2020 are as follows:
+Product warranties for the years ended December 31 are as follows:

 The Company follows the policy of charging the costs of advertising to expenses as incurred.
-The Company incurred $2,750 and $1,153 in advertising costs during the three months ended September 30, 2021 and 2020, respectively.
-During the nine months ended September 30, 2021 and 2020, the Company incurred advertising costs of $5,725 and $8,315, respectively.
+The Company incurred $10,525 and $10,104 in advertising costs during the years ended December 31, 2021 and 2020, respectively.

 Research and Development

 The Company accounts for research and development costs in accordance with the ASC 730-10, “Research and Development”.
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
 Third-party research and development costs are expensed when the contracted work has been performed or as milestone results have been achieved.
 Company-sponsored research and development costs related to both present and future products are expensed in the period incurred.
-Total expenditures on research and product development for the three months ended September 30, 2021 and 2020 were $268,917 and $231,088, respectively.
-Research and product development expenditures for the nine months ended September 30, 2021 and 2020 were $876,778 and $892,179, respectively.
+Total expenditures on research and product development for 2021 and 2020 were $1,129,957 and $1,177,282, respectively.

 The expected term of the options represents the estimated period of time until exercise and is based on historical experience of similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
 The expected stock price volatility is based on the historical volatility of the Company’s stock for the related expected term.